JanSharp/quick-adjustable-inserters/notes.md

 - [x] change visibility of highlight entities to a single player
 - [x] handle player changing force while in non idle state
 - [ ] add player reach restriction
-- [ ] impl disabled custom drop vectors
+- [x] impl disabled custom drop vectors
 - [x] impl only perpendicular
 - [x] impl only perpendicular and diagonal
 - [ ] support the technologies from bobinsters
+  - [ ] make inserter caches per force
 - [x] don't do anything if the inserter doesn't support runtime changeable vectors
 - [ ] maybe add some animations
+  - [ ] happy little popup at both the pickup and drop positions (squares getting bigger and transparent)
+  - [ ] with it lines connecting the 2, and a circle on the inserter base itself
+  - [ ] do it in a way where there isn't any overlapping lines, so transparency doesn't screw us
 - [ ] estimate inserter speed
 - [ ] add feature where you can place the inserter using this mods key bind and it will automatically uses the same pickup and drop vectors as the last modified inserter, if they have the same dimensions.
 - [ ] maybe add another key bind to place an inserter and instantly enter the configuration mode